"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 9:20 - But the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.

 That said, the angel that follows the flying angel who preaches the "everlasting gospel" calls out judgment on Babylon.
-God told Jeremiah that He would judge Babylon by drying up her sea and springs, so by including springs of water with heaven, earth and the sea, God might be alluding to the judgment against announced by the next angel:
+God told Jeremiah that He would judge Babylon by drying up her sea and springs, so by including springs of water with the heavens, the earth, and the sea, God might be alluding to the judgment against announced by the next angel:

 Revelation 14:6-8 - Then I saw another angel flying in the midst of heaven, having the everlasting gospel to preach to those who dwell on the earth to every nation, tribe, tongue, and people - saying with a loud voice, "Fear God and give glory to Him, for the hour of His judgment has come; and worship Him who made heaven and earth, the sea and springs of water."
 And another angel followed, saying, "Babylon is fallen, is fallen, that great city, because she has made all nations drink of the wine of the wrath of her fornication."